MaxSpeer/intelligent-agents-chat/README.md

 ## Architecture

-Intelligent Agents Chat is our university project for exploring how an LLM becomes an agent: it can use tools, recall earlier conversations, and manage the context it needs for a task.
-Chats are grouped into projects, which also define the scope of shared memory.

 ![Local chat application connected to independent vLLM servers on the HPI SCI cluster](docs/images/system-architecture.png)

-The **local Python server** runs the NiceGUI interface, agent loop, tools, and SQLite storage (`.data/chats.sqlite3`).
-The **HPI SCI Compute Cluster** runs model inference through vLLM in Enroot containers, scheduled with Slurm.
+The local Python server runs the NiceGUI interface, agent loop, tools, and SQLite storage (`.data/chats.sqlite3`).
+The HPI SCI Compute Cluster runs model inference through vLLM in Enroot containers, scheduled with Slurm.
 SSH tunnels expose those APIs on local ports.

 This separation is deliberately modular: the agent talks to an OpenAI-compatible API and does